parcbioinfo/HSCC_Founders_DE/README.md

 Everything else is already present in the supplemental tables available at the journal.

-Feel free to reach out if there is any other data you are interested in.
+Feel free to reach out if there is any other data you are interested in please reach out to the corresponding author, Dr. Justin Anderson(andejust@ohsu.edu).
-Dr. Justin Anderson, andejust@ohsu.edu

-Some DE results are available as GeneSets on GeneWeaver.
+Many of the above DE results are available as GeneSets on GeneWeaver.
 These are listed below: